 Saints are raised up by God to meet the needs of their time.
 What were the needs of St. Paul of the Cross’ time, the 18th century,?
-He was living in a church weakened and humbled by political opposition, revolutions and new ways of thinking.
+He was living in a church weakened and humbled by politics, revolutions and new ways of thinking.
 The popes then were losing their power and influence in Europe, the Jesuits were suppressed, revolutions, like the the French Revolution, brought persecution, the suppression of church schools, religious houses, the confiscation of church assets.
 The 18th century saw a church humbled; some said it was a dying church.

 A humbled church needed to be reminded of the humble Christ, who took the form of a slave and died on a cross and was raised up by God’s power.
 That’s what St. Paul of the Cross did through his preaching and ministry.
 His message was a message his time needed to hear.
 It was a message of abiding hope.